oshioked/portfolio/README.md

-Personal portfolio site create from scratch with react.
+Personal portfolio site created from scratch with react.